 In the above Get-ADUser example, the command checks ad user object from a city like ‘Houston’ using the Filter parameter and passes the output to the second command.

-The second command displays ad user properties and passes ad user object to the third command.
+The second command displays ad user properties and passes ad user objects to the third command.

 The third command uses the Export-CSV cmdlet to export aduser all properties to the CSV file on the path.